muratk5n/thirdwave/en/README.md

 ---

-Sheeee-iiiit is Southern drawl, not "African"
+Sheeee-iiiit is Southern drawl, not African

 ---